Section 2530. Partial Depth Finish Patches

 d.
 Surface Finish.

-Prior to final acceptance, level finish partial depth patches with the adjacent pavement.
+Level partial depth finish patches with the adjacent pavement.
+Trowel toward edge of the repair when finishing.
 Ensure they have a smooth riding surface.

 e.
 Joint and Crack Sealing.